AvaloniaUI/Avalonia/docs/build.md

 ### Install GTK Sharp

 To compile the full project under windows, you must have [gtk-sharp](http://www.mono-project.com/download/#download-win) installed.
-However, if you're not interested in building the cross-platform bits you can simply unload the Perspex.Cairo and Perspex.Gtk project in Visual Studio.
+However, if you're not interested in building the cross-platform bits you can simply unload these projects from Visual Studio:

+ - Perspex.Cairo
+ - Perspex.Cairo.RenderTests
+ - Perspex.Gtk

 ### Clone the Perspex repository